aws-samples/machine-learning-samples/targeted-marketing-java/README.md

-# Targeted Marketing with ML
+# Targeted Marketing with Java

 This example shows how to identify potential customers for targeted marketing campaigns, using a publicly available banking and marketing